top of page

 • Preparation and presentation of a Public Review Draft Open Space and Conservation Element prior to adoption of an updated element

-Open Space and Conservation Timeline
+Open Space and Conservation Element Timeline

 • Last comprehensively updated in 1993